-See FIGURE 16 for identification of parts.
+See FIGURE 18, FIGURE 19 and FIGURE 20 for identification of parts.

 - 1. Disconnect electrical power to unit. - 2.
 Turn OFF gas at manual shut off valve. - 3.
 Remove burner access panel. - 4.
-Remove the vent assembly flue pipe. - 5.
+Remove the vent assembly flue cover. - 5.
 Disconnect gas pipe at union. - 6.
 Disconnect wires from gas valve, note connections. - 7.
 Remove screws that secure the flame shield and remove gas control valve, manifold and burners as an assembly. - 8.
-Remove collector box, injector plate, and restrictor plate, including gaskets. - 9.
+Remove collector box, injector plate, and restrictor plate, including gaskets.
+See FIGURE 19. - 9.
 Hold the burner assembly vertically and lightly tap it against a wood block.
 Clean also with a stiff brush.
 Severe cases of lint clogging may require washing the burners in hot water. - 10.
+Remove turbulators and clean with small brush.
+Reinspect after cleaning and replace turbulators if defective. - 11.
 Clean flue gas passages by using small brushes and a vacuum cleaner.
 It may be necessary to fabricate handle extensions for the brushes to reach the areas that require cleaning.
-Reinspect after cleaning and replace the heat exchanger if defective. - 11.
+Reinspect after cleaning and replace the heat exchanger if defective. - 12.
 Reinstall parts and gaskets in reverse order.
-On spark to pilot models check the spark gap. $^{1}/{8}$ inch is required between the igniter and pilot hood. - 12.
-Turn gas on and check for leaks. - 13.
+On spark to pilot models check the spark gap.
+1/8 inch is required between the igniter and pilot hood. - 13.
+Turn gas on and check for leaks. - 14.
 Install all access panels, turn power on and check for normal operation.

-12. Rigging Instructions
+13. Rigging Instructions